sanchayan7432/Campus-Attendance-and-Outing-Monitor-Python-Automation-Project/README.md

 ```
 ---

+## 📜 License

-## 📜 LicenseThis project is licensed under the 'GNU GENERAL PUBLIC LICENSE' – feel free to use and modify it.
+This project is licensed under the 'GNU GENERAL PUBLIC LICENSE' – feel free to use and modify it.
+---

-## 👨‍💻 AuthorDeveloped by Sanchayan
+## 👨‍💻 Author
-
+Developed by Sanchayan Ghosh.
+Email me at < sanchayan.ghosh2022@uem.edu.in >